ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 **provide the screenshot of accessing the http://localhost:1230 url**

 >[!Note]
-> You can delete all the resources by the command running "kind delete cluster --name kind-cloudsec"
+> You can delete all the resources later by running the command "kind delete cluster --name kind-cloudsec"

 ### Finding hidden endpoints
 There are some hidden endpoints in the web application, your first task is to find these endpoints.
 You can use Fuff or gobuster for finding these endpoints.
 The course staff has provided you a wordlist for using these tools in this repository.